richardszhu/website/README.md

 Add a bonus pages: raw HTML retro mode, times new roman and 3d spinny gifs and exclamations and hilarious kitschy cgi renders

-Find out how to make heading text align left when the columns start stacing

 ## RESUME TO DO:

 -remove non CS-related stuff